 We invented the distributed buffer architecture that enables the buffering of data signals along the bottom edge of the memory module using multiple data buffer devices distributed between the edge connector and the DRAM.
-The result is shorter data paths, improved signal integrity, and reduced latency compared to the industry-standard design for DDR3 LRDIMM.
+The result is shorter data paths, improved signal integrity, and reduced latency compared to the industry-standard design for DDR3 load-reduced dual in-line memory module ("LRDIMM").
 The memory industry has widely adopted our distributed architecture for DDR4 LRDIMM.
 Our HyperCloud product was our first LRDIMM product built on this distributed buffer architecture.